 A 1.5% annual fee is charged to cover insurance, storage, and transportation.
 This is more or less the same as what you’d expect to pay at any other asset management company.
 Masterworks retains a 20% cut on any profit made from the disposal of an artwork.

 It might seem to cut into your margins, but it gives peace of mind to users of the platform that Masterworks is in it to win it and will buy pieces that appreciate as the platform stands to gain from it.

 It is relatively simple to create an account on the Masterworks platform.
 Creating an account requires necessary information such as name, email address, phone number, etc.

-At the moment, an investor can sign up to reserve shares, or if they choose not to commit, then they can still sign up to receive updates from the platform.
-This way they can catch the investment wave in art whenever they want though, slightly behind investors who have reserved shares.
+During the interview, an investor can reserve shares, or if they choose not to commit, they can still sign up to receive updates from the platform.
+This way, they can catch the investment wave in art whenever they want, though slightly behind investors who have reserved shares.

 However, there are other platforms known for ease of access and their range of available paintings, though they require full ownership.

-Artspace is an established platform which brings together renowned artists and buyers.
+Artspace is an established platform that brings together renowned artists and buyers.
 Artspace deals in famous artists and artworks, though the site also features works from budding artists who could be leading the next wave of renowned art.
-Prices range from as low as $20 to hundreds and thousands of dollars though most pieces are under $5,000.
+Prices range from as low as $20 to hundreds and thousands of dollars, though most pieces are under $5,000.

 Secondly, investors impressed by the returns of blue-chip art and prefer it over the stock market can turn to Masterworks as an alternative.
 Since the shares in each painting can be as low as $20, investors looking for opportunities in art investment can turn to Masterworks to quell their desire.

-Though generally, investment in Masterworks should not be your only one, and it should not be part of a retirement or wealth generating plan.
+Though generally, investment in Masterworks should not be your only one.
 Masterworks can be a significant investment as part of a small portion of your portfolio since it diversifies it.